iShares

 iSHARES MULTI-FACTOR ETFs

-Example of how a multi-factor strategy represented by the STOXX Developed World Equity Factor Index can enhance returns compared to a broad developed market equity allocation over time:
+Example of how a multi-factor strategy (represented by the STOXX Developed World Equity Factor Index) can improve returns compared to a broad developed market equity index over time: